hbctraining/reproducibility-tools/lessons/04_GitHub_desktop.md

 5. If you would like to choose options for `Git Ignore` and `License`, there are options from the dropdown menu.
 For this workshop, we will select `None` for both.
 6. Finally, click the `Create Repository` button.

-**!!!ADD MORE ABOUT WHAT GIT IGNORE AND LICENSE DO ALSO DS_STORE, see https://docs.github.com/en/desktop/overview/creating-your-first-repository-using-github-desktop**

-**Note: Make sure you follow all the steps and instructions listed above!**
+**Make sure you follow all the steps and instructions listed above!**

+>**More on `Git Ignore` and `License` options**
+> * Selecting the **`Git Ignore`** option will create a hidden file caled .gitignore.
+This file allows you to specify if there are files which you would like to store in your local repository but not store in version control.
+You can learn more about ignoring files [here](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files)
+> * The **`License`** option lets you add an open-source license to a LICENSE file in your repository.
+You can find out more about licenses [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository)

 Voila!
 You now have your first Git repo!